A young man facing the right, wearing black shorts and matching black t-shirt, beautifully extends his left arm forward and right leg back.

 Brendan McCall

-Brendan McCall (he/him/his) is a multifaceted performance artist, teacher, and writer.
-Born in California, he lived in Turkey, Australia, Norway, and France between 2008-2021.
-He is a staff writer with thINKingDANCE.
+Brendan McCall (he/him) is a performing artist, teacher, and writer.
+Born in California and based in New York City, he lived in Turkey, Australia, Norway, and France between 2008-2021.
+He is a staff writer and editor with thINKingDANCE.

 PARTNER CONTENT